magneticio/vamp2setup/README.md

 This will list all the route rules in the namespace.

-In this first example we didn't specify any condition, so you will see a singe route rule named vamp-tutorial-gateway-0, but keep in mind you could get multiple result, should you specify complex conditions.
+We haven't set any routing conditions, so you will see a singe route rule named `vamp-tutorial-gateway-0`.

+### Adding Routing Conditions

 For example, let's try editing our gateway.
 Select Gateway - Gateway List and click on edit.
 Now specify the following condition: